bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-mantra.md

 Water gently lapping at your feet/
 But now your sinking/
 What were you thinking?/
-That’s all the time we have this week
+That’s all the time we have this week/

 And I know this doesn’t make a lot of sense/
 But do you really wanna think all by yourself now?/